Aetna Health Insurance Review

 Basics on Aetna

-Since 1853, Hartford, Connecticut-based Aetna has offered healthcare benefits and services to individuals, employers, and healthcare professionals.5 In 2018, Aetna began to offer those services as a subsidiary of CVS Health.6 As of then, Aetna provided medical services to approximately 22.1 million policyholders and dental services to approximately 12.7 policyholders.
-In addition, 13.1 million policyholders received pharmacy benefits from Aetna.7 The health insurance giant offers plans across all 50 states and the District of Columbia.8 It also offers international policies for individuals who are living or working abroad.9 Approximately 39 million people received healthcare services through Aetna as of September 2018.10
+Since 1853, Hartford, Connecticut-based Aetna has offered healthcare benefits and services to individuals, employers, and healthcare professionals.5 In 2018, Aetna began to offer those services as a subsidiary of CVS Health.6 The health insurance giant offers plans across all 50 states and the District of Columbia.8 It also offers international policies for individuals who are living or working abroad.9 Approximately 39 million people received healthcare services through Aetna as of December 2024.10

 Aetna also has a large provider network.
 The company’s global network encompasses approximately 1.2 million healthcare professionals, more than 700,000 specialists and primary care doctors, and more than 5,700 hospitals.11